vovopap/blog/_posts/2022-08-21-six-months-into-google-p5-people.md

 People at Google are very approachable.
 There are very few people in the office that I would hesitate to approach.
 The great thing about this is that it grows on you.
 As someone in this environment, I feel I have become a much more friendly/communicable person.

 On a technical level, people are unsurprisingly very intelligent and surprisingly very humble about it.
-I noticed that when solving a certain problem they consider may more aspects of the problem than I do.
+I noticed that when solving a certain problem they consider many more aspects of the problem than I do.
 Their background shine with amazing projects and prestigious universities.
 Welcome to the imposter syndrome.
 But, do not fear — they have an amazing course on how to deal with it :)

 [>> Next chapter: is it worth it?](/2022/08/21/six-months-into-google-p6-is-it-worth.html)